mch-sg/mch-sg/README.md

 I’m interested in visual design and development.
 <br>

-📫 Reach me at contact@magnushvidtfeldt.com
+📫 Reach me at hi@magnus.so

 <!---
 mch-sg/mch-sg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.